Kr00lIX/sharing_tags/README.md

 ## Usage

 ### Views
-For the simplest way of using this gem, add this helper method to your views:
+For the simplest way of using this gem, add this helper method to head in your views:
+    # generate meta tags for different social networks
     = render_sharing_tags

 TODO: Write usage instructions here

-helper method `sharing_tags` generate meta tags for different social networks

 ### Example configuration
 ```ruby